simonc56/rtorrent-disk-checker/README.md

 #### New features in this version, compared to JDRIVO version :

+- python 2 and 3 compatible
-- settings : maximum size quota for folders
+- setting : maximum size quota for folders
-- settings : minimum number of seeders
-- allow torrents added in stopped state
 - allow system.file.allocate = 1
-- test is done on every torrents folders, not just /
+- test is done on all mountpoints
-- slack, telegram notifications
-- no need to permanently update cache
+- option to not remove hardlinked torrents
+- lightweight: no python script running in background
-- allow to exceptionally bypass disk check with label 'bypass'
+- allow to bypass disk check with label 'bypass'
 - if last removed torrent is large, some smaller removed torrents can stay (optimization)
-- no need to restart rtorrent

 ## Script Explanation